 How to Improve Military Data Security

 The military’s responsibility is to protect the citizens of the United States and keep our nation’s sensitive information secure.
-The United States Cyber Command was created in 2009 to protect DoD information networks and conduct military cyberspace operations.
+The United States established Cyber Command in 2009 to protect DoD information networks and conduct military cyberspace operations.
 Each branch of the United States military has its own command component—the Army Cyber Command, the Marine Corps Forces Cyberspace Command, the Sixteenth Air Force, and the Navy Cyber Forces.
 While these organizations provide centralized cyber defense entities, it is the technology they employ that strengthens their stance against cybercrime.

 Secure Data Solutions for the Military and Federal Government

-• Portable RAID Protection: RAID or Redundant Array of Independent Disks technology allows for data storage virtualization and combines multiple disk drive components.
+- Portable RAID Protection: RAID or Redundant Array of Independent Disks technology allows for data storage virtualization and combines multiple disk drive components.
 Ciphertex® RAID products feature hardware data encryption, direct connection to HDD imagers for forensics applications, and rugged military-grade metal enclosures.

-• Quick-Link Cable: Available in 7- and 20-foot lengths, it securely connects up to ten Windows-, Mac-, or Linux-based computers to a single Ciphertex SecureNAS®.
+- Quick-Link Cable: Available in 7- and 20-foot lengths, it securely connects up to ten Windows-, Mac-, or Linux-based computers to a single Ciphertex SecureNAS®.
 The cable uses a USB 3.0 interface and also supports Quad Port USB 3.0 PCIe Controllers and LP/SATA power and charging,

 Contact Ciphertex®